-Here, we can find two kinds of information surfacing about us on Facebook, many times in the form of Youtube videos.
+Two types of information often appear about us on Facebook in the form of YouTube videos.

-On the other hand, when reading about the Ottoman wars in posts written by West-Europeans, you will find Hungary’s role in Europe’s liberation unmentioned or belittled.
+On the other hand, if you read about the Ottoman wars in articles written by Western Europeans, you will find Hungary’s role in defending Europe unmentioned or belittled.

-I regularly share my posts in hundreds of non-Hungarian Facebook groups where these writings about Hungarian history are valued for their uniqueness and are consistently well-received.
+I share my posts frequently in numerous non-Hungarian Facebook groups.
+These writings about Hungarian history are valued for their uniqueness and are consistently well-received.
 My page has been highly recommended as a crucial and informative tool for disseminating Hungarian history, often leading to changes in people’s opinions about Hungary.

 Hungarians living outside of Hungary:

-Fortunately, their Facebook groups have been extremely supportive and friendly.
-I have received lots of encouragement and love from them, and I’m certain that I would have quit a long time ago if not for their support.
-This positive energy gave me the strength to work 3-4 hours a day, researching, writing, translating, and building my pages.
-I have published two books about Hungarian history in English during these years, and I am very grateful for the editing of their text by an American-Hungarian lady, Suzanna Lahner King.
+Thankfully, the Facebook groups have provided me with immense support through friendly exchanges.
+I received significant encouragement and love from them, and I’m certain that I would have quit a long time ago if not for their support.
+This positive energy gave me the strength to work for 4-6 hours every day, researching, writing, translating, and building my pages.
+I have authored two books on Hungarian history in English over the years, and I deeply appreciate the editing done by Suzanna Lahner King, an American-Hungarian lady.

-Only the Friends of Hungary Foundation came to my help by organizing a webinar.
-As for other Hungarian internet forums and groups, I have been mostly welcomed.
-Many lovers of castles have kindly helped me and allowed me to use their photos.
-There were only a couple of groups where I met with hostility.
+The Friends of Hungary Foundation also aided me by organizing a webinar.
+In regards to other Hungarian internet forums and groups, I was mostly welcomed.
+Numerous castle enthusiasts graciously provided me with help and access to their photos.
+Only a few groups treated me with hostility.

-Based on the above-mentioned data and observations, I dare say that my work is the only organized and voluminous activity in the English-speaking part of Facebook where one can find quality content about the history of the Hungarian people within the English-speaking Facebook community.
+Based on the aforementioned data and observations, I confidently assert that my work represents the sole comprehensive and well-structured source of high-quality content pertaining to the history of the Hungarian people within the English-speaking Facebook community.

-Regardless of how dedicated I am to continue with this work on my own, it will simply not be possible as the project is slowly surpassing my limits.
-It is why I need help, including all sorts of cooperation and financial support.
+Regardless of my dedication to continue this work alone, it is simply not possible as the project is exceeding my limits.
+Therefore, I require assistance, including cooperation and financial support of all kinds.

 You can find both the Hungarian and the English versions on my page:

-If you feel like supporting my work, please check out these options:
+If you’re interested in supporting my work, please consider these options:

 Subscribe to receive updates: